samooreSF/FastBreak-Event-Management/README.md

 ### Event Management

-- Create events with title, description, sport type, date, and location
+- Create events with title, description, sport type, date, and venues
 - View all events or individual event details
 - Edit and delete events (only by creator)
 - Responsive event cards with rich information display
+- Filter events by sport type and event title
+- Real-time database filtering with URL-based search params

 ### User Experience